shreeramshegde/Project_Ithaca/docs/AI_Frontend_Handoff_Blueprint.md

 When a team successfully answers all required main questions (and any unlocked penalty questions) for the current island, render a prominent **"Sail to Next Island"** button.
 - Clicking this triggers the endpoint, which updates their `current_island` on the backend.
 - **Endgame Trigger:** If they click this after completing Island 4, the backend will automatically set `is_completed: true` and freeze their `end_time`.
-The frontend should redirect them to a glorious "Victory / Journey Completed" screen displaying their final `remaining_years` and total time taken.
+The frontend should immediately redirect them to a glorious "Victory / Journey Completed" screen displaying their final `remaining_years` and total time taken.

 ---